github/docs/content/developers/webhooks-and-events/securing-your-webhooks.md

 {% note %}

 **Note:** For backward-compatibility, we also include the `X-Hub-Signature` header that is generated using the SHA-1 hash function.
 If possible, we recommend that you use the `X-Hub-Signature-256` header for improved security.
 The example below demonstrate using the `X-Hub-Signature-256` header.
+**Note** The payload of the webhook may contain unicode characters.

 {% endnote %}
 {% endif %}